Chris Gildon

-Chris Gildon (born 1971) is an American politician serving as the State Senator for Washington's Washington's 25th legislative district.
+Chris Gildon (born 1971) is a Republican Party politician serving as the State Senator for Washington's Washington's 25th legislative district.
 Prior to his service in the Senate, Gildon served one term in the Washington House of Representatives from 2019 to 2021.

 Early life and career

 Chris earned a bachelor's degree in political science from the University of Texas.
 He also holds a master's degree in public administration from Webster University and a master of strategic security studies from the National Defense University.

 Gildon is a veteran of the United States Army, having served for 23 years.
 While serving in the Army, Gildon was deployed overseas five times and was awarded a bronze star medal twice.

 Legislative career

 His committee and leadership assignments are as follows as of 2023: